 Without a good training dataset the work is compromised from the beginning.

 For this work, several datasets are considered.
-The GTZAN and A Million Song datasets are amongst the possibilities to be used as in the Data Generation and Data Collection steps of the machine learning system pipeline.
+The GTZAN [referenciar] and A Million Song [referenciar] datasets are amongst the possibilities to be used as in the Data Generation and Data Collection steps of the machine learning system pipeline.
 Chapter 5 provides details about the design of the solution, and Chapter 7 focus on the solution.

 Deep Learning